HectareaGalbis/adp/README.md

 ## Two different modes

 The at-syntax is really cenvenient for writing text.
-But lisp is not a good language to this.
+But lisp is not a good language for this.
 That's why we want scribble files.
 Scribble files are in text-mode while common lisp source files are in lisp-mode:

 * Lisp files: Lisp-mode
 * Scribble files: Text-mode

 The at-syntax can be used in both modes.
 This is because you can also generate text files from lisp files.
-Each exporter should (or not) export functions and macros to use in lisp files which will give to ADP iformation to generate a text file.
+Each exporter should (or not) export functions and macros to use in lisp files which will give to ADP information to generate a text file.
 A text file will be created from a lisp file if that file uses some of those functions or macros; otherwise, the file is not created.

 ## Exporters